 55 million people live in the rural U.S. Maybe you’re one of them, or used to be, or want to be.
 As mainstream TV and newspapers retreat from small towns, the Daily Yonder is coming on strong.

-Check us throughout the day for breaking news, commentary, reports from our rural correspondants, updates from the best rural bloggers, and eye-opening photography from across the rural U.S.
+Check us throughout the day for breaking news, commentary, reports from our rural correspondents, updates from the best rural bloggers, and eye-opening photography from across the rural U.S.

 The Daily Yonder has been published on the web since 2007 by the Center for Rural Strategies, a non-profit media organization based in Whitesburg, Kentucky, and Knoxville, Tennessee.
 The site was developed with the support of the Annie E. Casey Foundation, the Nathan Cummings Foundation, the W.K.
-Kellogg Foundation, and the Media Democracy Fund (a project of the Proteus Fund).
+Kellogg Foundation, and the Media Democracy Fund.

-Yonder's founders and editors Julie Ardery and Bill Bishop have written for national magazines and for newspapers in Kentucky and Texas.
-In the 1980s, they owned and ran the award-winning Bastrop County Times, the weekly in Smithville, Texas.
-Bill''s The Big Sort, a study of political segregation, was named one of the top 100 books of 2008 by The New York Times.
+The Yonder was founded in 2007 by Co-editors Julie Ardery and Bill Bishop.
+Among other qualifications for the job, they owned and edited a weekly newspaper in Smithville, Texas, in the 1980s.
+Bill”s The Big Sort, a study of political segregation, was named one of the top 100 books of 2008 by The New York Times.